-Best practicesAdvice you should follow when building your application, that will help you make the most out of Python, and build a future proof programs.
-If you're already working on something, you'll be able to apply technique discussed right ahead to enhance your current work.
+Methods & advice you should follow when building your applications.
+These will help you get the most out of Python, and build a future-proof program.
+If you're already working on something, you'll be able to apply the techniques discussed right away to enhance your current work.